wp-plugins/wp-old-post-date-remover/readme.txt

 The WP Old Post Date Remover removes the distractingly old date from otherwise perfectly good evergreen content on your WordPress blog.

-You spent time creating it, and now potential readers and customers are getting sidetracked by the fact that it is 13 months old.
+You spent time creating great content, and now potential readers and customers are getting sidetracked by the fact that it is 13 months old.

 Install the WP Old Post Date Remover plugin, activate it, and pick the length of days you'd like to show the dates on your posts.

 NOTE: if your theme does not place the date within its own span class or div class, (or does that annoying thing where they put the word "on" outside of the date's span or div) this plugin will not work, out of the box.
 But with a few extra lines of code, we can get you working in no time.
 Message me in the forums.

 This plugin requires special setup for use alongside some caching setups.
 I'm happy to help get that set up for you.
-Message me in the forums.
+Message me by starting a thread in the forums.

 Please rate the plugin, and don't be afraid of the donate button!
 I am active in the support forums if you need assistance.
 Thanks for checking us out!